citp/privacy-policy-historical/b/be/bef/befrugal.com.md

 _Updating/Deleting Personally Identifiable Information_

-If your personally identifiable information changes, or if you no longer desire our service, you may correct, update, delete/remove or deactivate it by making the change on our My Account page or by [contacting us here](https://web.archive.org/contactus/).
+If your personally identifiable information changes, or if you no longer desire our service, you may correct, update, delete/remove or deactivate it by making the change on our My Account page or by contacting us [here](https://web.archive.org/contactus/).
+We will respond to your request to access within a reasonable timeframe.

 _Chat_